codership/documentation/galeracluster/source/mysqlwsrepoptions.rst

 Using the string ``gcomm://`` without any address will cause the node to startup alone, thus initializing a new cluster (that the other nodes can join to).
 Using ``--wsrep-new-cluster`` is the newer, preferred way.

-.. warning:: Never use an empty ``gcomm://`` string in the ``my.cnf`` configuration file.
+.. note:: **Warning**: Never use an empty ``gcomm://`` string in the ``my.cnf`` configuration file.
 If a node restarts, that will cause the node to not join back to the cluster that it was part of, rather it will initialize a new one node cluster and cause a split brain.
 To bootstrap a cluster, you should only pass the ``--wsrep-new-cluster`` string, (instead of using ``--wsrep-cluster-address="gcomm://"``) on the command line.
 For more information, see :doc:`startingcluster`.

 .. code-block:: mysql